CATEGORIES

 Several parameters related to the application must be taken into account.
 Depending on the current range to be measured and the shunt resistor used, the voltage drop into the shunt resistor can be very small (hundreds of µV).
 For better accuracy, it is important to consider the error related to offset and accuracy gain.

-New low/high-side bidirectional current sense amplifiers for Industrial and Automotive
+Low/high-side bidirectional current sense amplifiers for industrial and automotive applications

 Based on a zero-drift architecture that delivers high performance for precision current sensing, the TSC21x family brings excellent accuracy and robustness to your design.